Scholarships for a collections study

 75343 Paris cedex 07

-The name of the recipients will be announced on the Museum's website before mid-December 2014.
+The name of the successful candidates will be posted on the museum’s website on mid-December 2015.

 Lauréats des bourses des collections